openuado/niet/README.md

 ```

 #### yaml
-Yaml output format force output to be in YAML regardless the input file format.
+YAML output format force output to be in YAML regardless the input file format.

 #### json
-Json output format force output to be in JSON regardless the input file format.
+JSON output format force output to be in JSON regardless the input file format.

+#### toml
+TOML output format force output to be in TOML regardless the input file format.

 ### Read data from a web resource

-Niet allow you to read data (json/yaml) from a web resource accessible by using
+Niet allow you to read data (json/yaml/toml) from a web resource accessible by
-the HTTP protocole (introduced in niet 2.1).
+using the HTTP protocole (introduced in niet 2.1).

-This can be done by passing an url to niet which refer to a raw content (json
+This can be done by passing an url to niet which refer to a raw content (json,
-or yaml).
+yaml, or toml).

 Here is some examples with the [openstack governance's projects data](https://github.com/openstack/governance/blob/master/reference/projects.yaml):